This document provides guidance for deciding how to host NServiceBus endpoints.

 Containers

-One difference in hosting NServiceBus endpoints using containers, compared to a regular host OS, is that applications are isolated from the host, and other containers.
-This has security as well as portability benefits.
+One difference in hosting NServiceBus endpoints using containers compared to a regular host OS is that applications are isolated from the host and other containers.
+This has security and portability benefits.
 It is easy to move containers from development to test and production.

 See Docker Container Host for details on hosting endpoints in Docker.